Multiverse (Marvel Cinematic Universe): Future

-Notable realities
+Notable universes

+Designated

+These universes have been officially designated in their respective films and serve as a central component to that film's plot.

 Earth-616

-Earth-616, also known as the Sacred Timeline, is the main reality depicted in the MCU.
-With the exception of Loki and What If...?, Earth-616 has been the primary setting of all MCU films, television series, and One-Shots.
-Despite having been designated as Earth-199999 by Marvel Comics in 2008, Multiverse of Madness establishes the MCU as Earth-616, sharing the name with the primary setting of the comics.
-Marvel Studios executive Nate Moore previously referred to the main MCU universe as Earth-616 in November 2021, and Feige began using the term internally prior to the release of Multiverse of Madness.
-In addition to Beck's ruse in Far From Home, a reference to the "616 universe" can be seen on Erik Selvig's chalkboard in The Dark World.
+Earth-616, also known as the "Sacred Timeline", is the main universe depicted in the MCU.
+Despite having been designated as Earth-199999 by Marvel Comics in 2008 in a handbook, Multiverse of Madness establishes the MCU as Earth-616, sharing the name with the primary setting of the comics.
+Marvel Studios executive Nate Moore previously referred to the main MCU universe as Earth-616 in November 2021, and Feige also began using the term internally prior to the release of Multiverse of Madness.
+In addition to Beck's use of the term in Far From Home, a reference to the "616 universe" can be seen on Erik Selvig's blackboard in The Dark World.